 New and returning scholars are awarded their scholarship check during The Legacy Guild’s annual scholar luncheon.
 In 2022, the luncheon was held on Sunday, June 12 at the Village Club of Western Springs.
 The luncheon provided the Executive Board of Trustees an opportunity to meet and greet new scholars and reconnect with returning scholars and their families.

 Criteria & Application

-To be eligible for consideration, one must have resided in Lyons Township High School District 204 while attending high school and experienced the death of a parent.
+To be eligible for consideration, one must have resided in Lyons Township High School District 204 area while attending high school and experienced the death of a parent.
 Applications typically are available online in January with a deadline in April.
-Graduating high school seniors residing in District 204 and accepted into undergraduate college or trade school may apply.
+Graduating high school seniors residing in District 204 area and accepted into undergraduate college or trade school may apply.
 If you are not planning to attend full-time (12 credit hours), we still encourage you to apply and the scholarship will be pro-rated for the number of credit hours.

 In addition to the essay, please provide information on the college/trade school you plan to attend (if known), your intended major and why you chose that school/major and any other pertinent information that can enable us to assist you in mentorship.
 If undecided as to college or major, please indicate areas of interest.
 Although financial need is not a factor, please describe how this scholarship would be of assistance financially.

-To achieve the full amount of the scholarship , we require that our scholars be full-time undergraduate college or trade school students otherwise as noted above the scholarship will be pro-rated for the number of credit hours you complete.
+To receive the full amount of the scholarship , we require that our Scholars be full-time undergraduate college or trade school students otherwise as noted above the scholarship will be pro-rated for the number of credit hours you complete.

 Once you have received your first scholarship, you must apply for renewal each year up to four years of undergraduate schooling or a maximum of $12,000..
 Renewing Scholars must apply during the open application period and must upload their latest college transcript along with their renewal application.
 Scholars must also maintain a 2.0 GPA.